May 6, 2025

 Growing up in the early 2000s, cartoons left a big impression on me.
 Amidst my daily routine of going to school, doing homework, eating, and sleeping, I was given free time right before homework to watch cartoons —this became the highlight of my day.

 Before I found my career path working at G2, I was interested in being an animator.
 As an aspiring artist, I dreamed of seeing my drawings turn into animated creations that would light up TV screens.
-Throughout college, I explored many animation software, dabbling in 2D, 3D, and motion graphics.
+Throughout college, I explored many animation software programs, dabbling in 2D, 3D, and motion graphics.
 After testing various animation tools, the biggest challenges I faced in this saturated market of animation software were the budget and technical constraints, as well as the learning curve for some of these applications.

 Finding the perfect animation software to fit your needs and your hardware’s needs can be tough.
 That’s why I’ve compiled a list of the top 8 best animation software for 2025 that I’ve tested, so you don’t have to!
 Complete with budget, highlights, and potential downsides to help make your choice the right one for your animation project.